Description |

 This article describes how to control self-originated traffic when SSL inspection with flow mode is configured.

 When ssl-inspection is used in flow mode, FortiGate will create some self-originated outgoing connections for the various certificate operations.
 These self-originated connections will use the outgoing interface IP according to the routing table by default.
 In some customer environments, these connections will not be allowed.
-The article will explain what are these connections and how to control source IP for these connections. |
+The article will explain what these connections are and how to control source IP for these connections. |

-Scope | FortiOS 7.0 and above. |
+Scope | FortiGate v7.0 and above. |

 Solution |